 Temba Bavuma in the WTC final (Source: AP Photos)

-The right-handed batter batted with injury in the WTC final, but it probably aggravated his injury, and now the official X handle of Cricket South Africa has revealed that their regular skipper will not play due to a left hamstring injury.
-In his place, Keshav Maharaj will lead the side against Zimbabwe, and Bavuma is set to undergo further scans to assess the extent of the injury.
+The right-handed batter played with a hamstring injury in the WTC final, but it probably aggravated his problem, and now the official X handle of Cricket South Africa has confirmed that their regular skipper will miss the Test series against Zimbabwe.
+In his place, Keshav Maharaj will lead the side, and Bavuma is set to undergo further scans to assess the extent of his injury.

 South Africa's Updated Test Squad For Zimbabwe Series